Print late-stage information directly onto your primary and secondary packaging - quickly, reliably and at the right price point.

 Crisp, clear prints

-A print is made by placing thermal transfer ribbon between a heated printhead and the product to be marked.
+A print is made by placing thermal transfer ribbon between a heated printhead and the product.
 The heat passes through the ribbon, releasing the ink, which adheres to the substrate, cooling rapidly, resulting in a permanent print.

 Costly to run